-30 Spanish Quotes You Need to Know (and Their English Translation)
+30 Spanish Quotes and Sayings (+ Their English Translation)

 Looking for wise or funny Spanish quotes about life?

 You’ve come to the right place!
 Whether they are quotes by famous Hispanic personalities or traditional proverbs, Spanish sayings cover all areas of life.

 If you’re learning Spanish and looking for a new motto, choose it from this post.
 I’ve gathered some of the best Spanish quotes to help you.

 Table of contents